-In November 2017, the Board approved a motion to encourage contractors on Metro construction projects to increase the participation of women by meeting or exceeding the nationwide female participation goal of 6.9% as set forth by Executive Order 11246.
-The motion directed the creation of a report card/score card system reflecting the attainment of the female participation goals for Metro PLA/CCP contractors that was established to encourage contractors to exceed the 6.9% female participation goal.
+In November 2017, the Board approved a motion to encourage contractors on Metro construction projects to increase the participation of women by meeting or exceeding the female participation goal of 6.9%.
+The motion directed the creation of a report card/scorecard system reflecting the attainment of the female participation goals for Metro PLA/CCP contractors that was established to encourage contractors to exceed the 6.9% female participation goal.

-Female Participation Score Card as of June 2024
+Female Participation Score Card as of March 2025